digitalservicebund/digitalcheck-dito/doc/adr/0023-children-first-react-component-api.md

 ## Context

-Our current component APIs often rely on **deeply nested configuration props** to describe the entire render tree.
+Our previous component APIs often relied on **deeply nested configuration props** to describe the entire render tree.
 This has led to:

 - **Low transparency**: Reading a component’s usage doesn’t reveal what will actually render.
 - **Complex prop shapes**: Deep object trees for subcomponents are hard to type, test, and maintain.
 - **Leaky resource structures**: Content files end up mirroring UI nesting just to satisfy prop shapes.

-**Example from current code**
+**Example from previous code**

 ```tsx
 // app/routes/methoden.fuenf-prinzipien/Principle.tsx